api-platform/docs/core/serialization.md

 }
 ```

-In order to optimize such embedded relations, the default Doctrine data provider will automatically join entities on relations
+In order to optimize such embedded relations, the default Doctrine state provider will automatically join entities on relations
 marked as [`EAGER`](https://www.doctrine-project.org/projects/doctrine-orm/en/current/reference/annotations-reference.html#manytoone).
 This avoids the need for extra queries to be executed when serializing the related objects.